fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> How much should a senior (4 years of experience) backend developer know?

-> Hey Fredrik, do u prefer freelance or regular job?
-And what ur current job now? (freelance or regular?)

-> Hey Fredrik.
-Do you think Typescript is becoming a requirement in the job market ?

-> Hi fredrik, great advice.
-I am a front end developer. work on react js mostly.
-What are your thoughts on keeping up with skills and expertise while working as individual ?

 > I'm a software engineer who works mostly on Java.
 What can I start doing now that will help me in my career in long run?

 > Am I learning too slow that I know dependency injection, decoupling, weak/soft reference and code coverage only after 2+ years of work experience?